FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 Next, we need to add our FusionAuth API key and URL.

 Replace the argument with your own API Key.
-Recall that you can find your API Key in the FusionAuth UI by navigating to "**Settings**" and then "API Keys".
+Recall that you can find your API Key in the FusionAuth UI by navigating to "Settings" and then "API Keys".

 ```python
 # You must supply your API key and URL here
 client = FusionAuthClient('jJXzUm35UeUzUKJqKoYdMIGYRMYzQsmIgrJcaKyGYuI', 'http://localhost:9011')
 ```

 Since we want to register our new User to an application, let's specify the application Id.
-We can find this again in the FusionAuth UI under "**Applications**".
+We can find this again in the FusionAuth UI under "Applications".
 In this example, we use our own application Id for the app, *pythonapp*, but you'll want to replace this Id with your own:

 ```python
 # You must supply your Application Id here